krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

     cd $HOME/codalab-worksheets/codalab
     ./manage runserver 0.0.0.0:2700

 We now have 3 servers running.
 We use Nginx to put them all behind the same host / port.
-See below for installing Nginx.
-Once you have it installed, generate the Nginx config using:
+Generate the Nginx config using:

     cd $HOME/codalab-worksheets/codalab
     ./manage config_gen

-Then, add the generated config file in `$HOME/codalab-worksheets/codalab/config/generated/nginx.conf` to the Nginx config, and restart Nginx.
-See instructions below for more information on how to do that.
+Then, follow the instructions below to install Nginx, add the generated config and restart Nginx.

 Create an account for `codalab` by navigating to `http://localhost:8000`, clicking `Sign Up`.
 Use any email address starting with